Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Shill Attacks on GCMs

+Consider the Set Inclusion property (Property 4, Acilan et al.~\cite{acilan2025transactionfeemarketdesign}), which states that if $T_1 \subseteq T_2$ then: $\gas{T\cup T_1}(T_1) \leq \gas{T\cup T_2}(T_2)$.
 User shill proofness is a subset of this property, i.e., if a GCM satisfies Set Inclusion, then it necessarily satisfies User Shill Proofness.
 However, the implications are much different.
 While Set Inclusion tries to counter user collusion, User Shill Proofness deals with users' fake transactions to reduce cost.
 While Set Inclusion is a good-to-have property, User Shill Proofness is a fundamental requirement to avoid throughput reduction due to fake transactions.
+We therefore view shill-proofness as a \emph{new} robustness notion rather than a restatement of coalition- or collusion-proofness for multidimensional fee markets~\cite{acilan2025transactionfeemarketdesign,kiayias2025one}.
+The gas-only Set Inclusion property asks how a single transaction's gas compares as its declared set grows; shill-proofness instead asks whether splitting a transaction into several (otherwise useless) transactions can lower the total charge.
+The gap widens once we move from gas to \emph{fees} in the presence of contingency (\cref{sec:feeshills}): our fee-based notions additionally account for the priority fee, the burned portion of the fee, and shills that under-execute or fail, none of which the gas-only property captures.

 Next, we analyze the reasons behind scheduler shill attacks.
 The scheduler can add a transaction in a natural GCM and increase the gas paid by the users, effectively increasing their revenue.
 Denoting it mathematically, if the set of transactions submitted is $\consensusset$, then if there exists $\consensusset'$ such that $ \gas{\consensusset}(\consensusset) < \gas{\consensusset\cup \consensusset'}(\consensusset), $ then the scheduler can add fake transactions in $\consensusset'$ to increase the total gas received by it.